microsoftgraph/contoso-airlines-spfx-sample/README.md

 ## IMPORTANT

 **This sample has been archived and is no longer being maintained.
-For a more current sample using Microsoft Graph from ASP.NET Core, please see https://github.com/microsoftgraph/msgraph-training-spfx.**
+For a more current sample using Microsoft Graph from SPFX, please see https://github.com/microsoftgraph/msgraph-training-spfx.**

 This sample uses the SharePoint Framework and Microsoft Graph to build a visual display of the members of a flight crew and their "badge" status.